maxsharabayko/srt-xtransmit/docs/socket-groups.md

 srt://<ip1>:<port1>?mode=listener&groupconnect=1
 ```

-To listen on several UDP ports for a group connection several listeners must be initialized.
+To listen on several UDP ports for a group connection, several listeners must be initialized.
 If more than one listener is specified, there is no need to set `groupconnect=1`, it is done automatically.

 ```shell